Angry Birds Writing

 I think my next step is to have them make some books based on their writing and have them go through the whole writing process with their project.

-Can you imagine how cute a bunch of Angry Birds writing stories would be in your classroom library?
+Can you imagine how cute a bunch of these stories would be in your classroom library?

 Do you have something to say?
 Please write a testimonal today!
 I'd love to hear from you.

 Wanting more ideas?
 Sign up for my free teaching newsletter and get ideas sent right to your email box.